tt5/nx/README.md

 ## chess

-- **click from active white piece to other white piece should activate the now active piece**

-- jsx
+[x] white pawns can move

-- legal moves for R, N, B, Q, K. Check for doublecheck, check (can the active piece stop the check?) and pin
+- legal moves for R, N, B, Q, K.

+- Check for doublecheck and check (can the active piece stop the check?) and pin

 - when move is finnished wait for opponents move

 - show last played move

 - reset board button

+- piece style

+- board style

+- board resize, move